Sir-Batman/ros-wsl-install-guide/README.md

 If you do not see the `AppData` folder on Windows, you will need to enable `Hidden items` by

-1. Open a Windows Explorer window
+  a.
+Open a Windows Explorer window
-2. Under the `View` Tab, under the `Show/hide` heading,  Check the `Hidden Items` checkbox.
+  b.
+Under the `View` Tab, under the `Show/hide` heading,  Check the `Hidden Items` checkbox.

 ## Install ROS